-Like most, Battle Born Batteries used to be our go-to for Lithium power.
-They still make excellent products, but time changes and other brands caught up in term of features, quality, and price.
+Battle Born Batteries used to be our go-to for Lithium power.
+But times change, and other brands have caught up in terms of features, quality, and price.
 As we are getting into our second van conversion, it’s time to re-evaluate our options to get the most out of our money.
 Below is a straightforward list of lithium-ion batteries we would personally get and recommend.

 Disclosure: This post contains affiliate links, which means that if you click a product link and buy anything from the merchant (Amazon, eBay, etc.) we will receive a commission fee.
 The price you pay remains the same, affiliate link or not.